ocodista/claude-usage/README.md

 ## Privacy

 All data stays local.
 No external connections.
-Your Claude usage data never leaves your machine.

 ## License